jpioug/predictionio-docker/JUPYTER.md

 ## Overview

 Using Jupyter based docker, you can use Jupyter Notebook with PredictionIO environment.
-It help your exploratory data analysis (EDA).
+It helps you with your exploratory data analysis (EDA).

 ## Run Jupyter Notebook